evanwill/web-cites/content/0-intro.md

 ---
-title: Why?
+title: Introduction to Web Archiving
-nav: true
+nav: Why?
-lazyload: true
+description: What are web archives and why do we need them?
 ---

-# Introduction to Web Archiving

 Content on the web is in constant flux: rapidly appearing, updating, and disappearing.